 Forget every rule you’ve ever been taught about live music.
 Ignore every outmoded notion of what it is to be a ‘live’ band.
-Join us this April when The Bays return to The Jazz Cafe.

 The Bays only perform live, they don’t have a set-list and they couldn’t ever play the same performance twice.
 It’s all about the moment – an experience or an event that exists between the band and the audience for one time only.

 What drives this band is a need to communicate with their audience in a way not possible with the format of traditional live bands.
 There are no ‘songs’ as such to perform, there’s no album to promote, there are no commercial imperatives at play.

 The Bays are always pushing for new frontiers in performance and the new 2020 line-up comprising of four drummers is no exception to this rule.

 A huge name in electronic drumming and live drum and bass, Andy Gangadeen has spent the last decade on the road with Chase and Status.
 Alongside this commitment, he became musical director for several hugely successful touring acts including Labrinth, Rudimental, Clean Bandit, Anne Marie and Wilkinson.
 Here Andy met two new Bays Oli and Kaz.

 First new edition, Oli Wiseman has worked extensively with Anne-Marie and Drum and Bass giant, Wilkinson.
 Oli has honed his skills with electronic drumming and was an obvious choice for the new line-up.

 Up next we have Kaz Rodriguez, an international hybrid drummer and composer using his techniques of summoning live breakbeats on the drums and manipulating time.
 Having had a strong influence from The Bays as he grew up learning so much from Andy Gangadeen, he now begins his journey as a member of The Bays family.